juju/docs/src/en/wip-systems.md

 # The Juju Environment System

-Experimental in version 1.25, the Juju Environment System (JES) enables new features for managing environments and controlling access to them through user identities.
+Experimental in version 1.25, the Juju Environment System (JES) enables new features for managing multipl environments and controlling access to them through user identities.

 ## Enabling the Juju Environment System feature flag